 Here $\rho$ is an optimization hyperparameter that we can tune to satisfy constraints.
-For ALGAMES, the augmented objective function, $L^{\gamma}$ , is actually an augmented Lagrangian, see Equation 4.
+For ALGAMES, the augmented objective function, $L^{\nu}$ , is actually an augmented Lagrangian, see Equation 4.
 The hyperparameters for ALGAMES are the initial value of $\rho^{(0)}$ and its increase rate $\gamma$ defined in Equation 11.

-B. Timing Experiments
+5.3 Timing Experiments

-We evaluate the performance of both algorithms in two scenarios, see Figures 3 and 7, with the number of players varying from two to four.
+We evaluate the performance of both algorithms in two scenarios (see Figure 3) with the number of players varying from two to four.
 To compare the speed of both algorithms, we set the termination criterion as a threshold on constraint violations $C \le 10^{-3}$ .
-The timing results averaged over 100 samples are presented in Table 4.
+The timing results averaged over 100 samples are presented in Table 4.a.
 First, we notice that both algorithms achieve real-time or near-real-time performance on complex autonomous driving scenarios (the horizon of the solvers is fixed to 5s).